darlean-io/.github/profile/README.md

 The library provides:
 * [Virtual actor](https://darlean.io/the-virtual-actor-model/) primitives that are well integrated with the supported programming languages (currently TS/JS and Go).
-* An integrated NATS message bus for inter-process communication (an external NATS message bus can also be configured).
+* An [integrated high-performance message bus](https://darlean.io/documentation/configuration-options/#messaging-options) for inter-process communication (an external NATS message bus can also be configured).
 * Integrated [scalable persistence](https://darlean.io/documentation/persistence/) (extendable architecture; external persistence providers can be used as well)
 * Integrated [scalable indexed tables](https://darlean.io/documentation/tables/) (extendable architecture; external table services can be used as well)
 * Integrated api gateways allow invocation of actors via HTTP/S.